opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

-The starter P4 code already provides a table `ndp_reply_table` and action `ndp_ns_to_na(mac_addr_t target_mac)` to reply to NDP NS messages sent by hosts to resolve the MAC address of the switch interface/gateway IPV6 addresses.
+The starter P4 code already provides a table `ndp_reply_table` and action `ndp_ns_to_na(mac_addr_t target_mac)` to reply to NDP NS messages sent by hosts.

-The table essentially provides a mapping between an IPv6 addresses and its corresponding MAC address() defined as the action parameter).
+The table essentially provides a mapping between an IPv6 address and its corresponding MAC address (defined as the action parameter).
 The action implementation transforms the same NDP NS packet into an NA one with the given target MAC address.